This healing honey has been around for thousands of years.

 As Peroxide Activity is not included in the rating, NPA based manuka honey is always stronger than TA.

 The phrase UMF was coined by Dr Peter Molan to reveal the NPA (Non-Peroxide Activity) component of manuka honey.
-Have a listen to the recording at the top of this page to learn more about why NPA is the key to Manuka's unique properties.
+Have a listen to the recording at the top of this page to learn more about NPA in relation to Manuka's unique properties.

-The bottom line is NPA ratings (as used by MX and UMF brands) show only the Non-Peroxide Activity of the manuka honey on the jar, therefore, NPA rated manuka honey will always be stronger than their ACTIVE / TA rated manuka honey counterparts.
+The bottom line is NPA and MGO rated honey will always be stronger than their equivalent ACTIVE or TA counterparts.

 Another way to predetermine the effectiveness of manuka honey is to measure its Methylglyoxal (MGO) content.